Mathematical Game Theory: A New Approach

 \chapter{Preface}

 People have gambled and played games for thousands of years.
-Yet, only in the 17th century we see suddenly a serious attempt for a scientific approach to the subject.
+Yet, only in the 17th century we see a serious attempt for a scientific approach to the subject.
 The combinatorial foundations of probability theory were developed by various mathematicians such as \textsc{J. Bernoulli}\footnote{\textsc{J. Bernoulli (1654-1705)}}~\cite{Bernoulli1713} as a means to understand games of chance (mostly involving rolls of dice) and to make conjectures according to mathematical principles.

-Since then, game theory has grown into a wide field and appears at times quite removed from its mathematical roots.
-The notion of a \emph{game} has been broadened to encompass all kinds of human behavior and the interactions of individuals or of groups and societies\footnote{see, \emph{e.g.}, \textsc{E. Berne}, \emph{Games People Play: The Psychology of Human Relationships}, Grove Press, 1964}.
+Since then, game theory has grown into a wide field and appears at times quite removed from its combinatorial roots.
+The notion of a \emph{game} has been broadened to encompass all kinds of human behavior and interactions of individuals or of groups and societies (see, \emph{e.g.}, \textsc{Berne}~\cite{Berne1964}).
 Much of current research studies humans in economic and social contexts and seeks to discover behavioral laws in analogy to physical laws.

-The role of mathematics, however, has been quite limited so far in this endeavor.
-One major reason lies certainly the fact that players in real life behave often differently than a simple mathematical model would predict.
+The role of mathematics in this endeavor, however, has been quite limited so far.
+One major reason lies certainly in the fact that players in real life often behave differently than a simple mathematical model would predict.
 So seemingly paradoxical situations exist where people appear to contradict the straightforward analysis of the mathematical model builder.
-A famous such example is \textsc{Selten}'s \emph{chain store paradox}\footnote{\textsc{R. Selten (1978)}: \emph{The chain store paradox}, Theory and Decision 9, 127-159.}.
+A famous such example is the \emph{chain store paradox} of \textsc{Selten}\footnote{\textsc{R. Selten (1930-2016)}}~\cite{Selten1978}.

 This is not withstanding the ground breaking work of \textsc{von Neumann} and \textsc{Morgenstern}\footnote{\textsc{J. von Neumann (1903-1953), O. Morgenstern (1902-1977)}}~\cite{vNeumann-Morgenstern}, who have proposed an axiomatic approach to notions of utilities and rational behavior of the players of a game.

-As interesting and worthwhile as research into laws that govern psycho\-logical, social or economic behavior of humans may be, \emph{mathematical game theory} is not about these aspects of game theory.
-In the center of our attention are mathematical models that may be useful for the analysis of game theoretic situations.
-We are concerned with the mathematics of game theoretic models but leave the question aside whether a particular model describes a particular situation in real life appropriately.
+As interesting and worthwhile as research into laws that govern psycho\-logical, social or economic behavior of humans may be, the present \emph{Mathematical Game Theory} is not about these aspects of game theory.
+In the center of our attention are mathematical models that may be useful for the ana\-lysis of game-theoretic situations.
+We are concerned with the mathe\-matics of game-theoretic models but leave the question aside whether a particular model describes a particular situation in real life appropriately.